StrongVPN Review – Pros & Cons of a Popular VPN

 If these support features don't work you can always call.
 There is someone available to answer your questions from Monday to Friday during business hours.

 Some reviews speak very strongly about StrongVPN pricing; they feel that it's too high especially when you take into account the speeds.
-True, there are cheaper VPNs in the market that are faster, but to get onto their cheap plans you have to subscribe to 2 or 3-year plans.
+True, there are cheaper VPNs in the market that are faster, but to get onto their cheap plans you have to subscribe to their 12-month plan.

 CyberGhost and Surfshark, for example, have plans that cost less than $3/month, but to enjoy them you have to lock yourself into a long-term plan.